jtr13/gittutorial/GitTutorial.md

-Git/GitHub Tutorial for R users
+The No Shell (Maybe\*) Git/GitHub Tutorial for R users
 ================
 Joyce Robbins
 2017-11-14

+-   no promises

 This is a simple barebones tutorial designed to help you first become familiar with GitHub.com, and then get started using a combination of GitHub and Git for code version control, sharing, and collaboration -- three distinct but related enterprises.